-24. Matched betting
+24. Matched Betting

-You can read it here: How I Make Money with Matched Betting While Travelling
+Related: How I Make Money with Matched Betting While Travelling

-25. Start a crafty side hustle
+25. Start a Crafty Side Hustle

 If you’re crafty or creative, there’s money to be made in making and selling crafts.

-Handmade and homemade goods are popular at local markets, on Facebook marketplace or you could sell them on Etsy.
+Handmade and homemade goods are popular at local markets, on Facebook Marketplace or you could sell them on Etsy.